-Picchetti Ranch Open Space Preserve by (Curt Bianchi)
+El Sereno Open Space Preserve (Midpen)

 Capital Improvement and Action Plan Overview

 This section of the budget, the Capital Improvement and Action Plan, provides multiyear budget information and a consolidated view of the major projects and activities at Midpen.
 Projects with budgets of \$50,000 or more over their lifetime are highlighted in this section.
 Projects below this threshold are noted at the beginning of each program as supporting projects and are also included in Section 4: Department Summary objective tables.